benediktschulz/paper_pp_wind_gusts/README.md

 > Machine learning methods for postprocessing ensemble forecasts of wind gusts: A systematic comparison.
 > Preprint, available at https://arxiv.org/abs/2106.09512.

-In particular, code for data processing as well as implementation and evaluation of the proposed postprocessing methods is available.
+In particular, code for the implementation and evaluation of the proposed postprocessing methods is available.
+In addition, two scripts exemplify the usage of the postprocessing functions.

 ## Data